mahmoodphd/HistoMSC/README.md

 cd HistoMSC
 ```

+2. Download model files and test data:
+   - Download the required files from [Zenodo](https://doi.org/10.5281/zenodo.14510135)
+   - Extract and place model files in their respective directories under `models/`
+   - Place test data files in the `test/` directory
+   - See README files in each directory for specific file placement instructions

-2. Create and activate conda environment:
+3. Create and activate conda environment:
 ```bash
 conda env create -f environment.yml conda activate histomsc